microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 The object path to a property to use instead of the pipeline object.

 By default, PSRule processes objects passed from the pipeline against selected rules.
 When this option is set, instead of evaluating the pipeline object, PSRule looks for a property of the pipeline object specified by `ObjectPath` and uses that instead.
-If the property specified by `ObjectPath` is a collection/ array then each item is evaluated separately.
+If the property specified by `ObjectPath` is a collection/ array, then each item is evaluated separately.

 If the property specified by `ObjectPath` does not exist, PSRule skips the object.